-A major UK supplier of dry mortar experienced constant failures with their pneumatic pipe conveying systems and after constant attempts to sort the problem they eventually approached Kingfisher Industrial to find a solution as although an existing system was used, the pipes were still failing due to excessive wear which lead's to product escaping to atmosphere resulting in plant shutdown to execute repairs and replacement.
+A major UK supplier of dry mortar experienced constant failures with their pneumatic pipe conveying systems and after constant attempts to sort the problem they eventually approached Kingfisher Industrial to find a solution as although an existing system was used, the pipes were still failing due to excessive wear which leads to product escaping to the atmosphere resulting in plant shutdown to execute repairs and replacement.

 During a thorough site inspection, Kingfisher Industrial saw that the existing systems were not providing a sufficiently secure barrier between the pipes’ surface and the highly abrasive material being conveyed to the silo.

 As the existing system comprised of mosaic-style ceramic liners, an uneven surface had developed creating voids of differing dimensions between the liners thus creating both excessive wear and material build-up resulting in both pipe degradation and blockages within the pipes feeding to and from the product silos.

 As a result of the high velocities and volumes of raw material being conveyed through the pneumatic systems, internal surfaces were suffering from degradation, and engineers were having to factor extra costs into the budget for a product that would incur more expensive but last significantly longer than the existing systems currently utilised.